PlayNetwork/mongoose-middleware/readme.md

 * `exact` - Matches the string letter for letter, but is not case sensitive
 * `contains` - Matches documents where the string exists as a substring of the field (similar to a where field like '%term%' query in a relational datastore)
 * `startsWith` - Matches documents where field begins with the string supplied (similar to a where field like 'term%' query in a relational datastore)
+* `endsWith` - Matches documents where field ends with the string supplied (similar to a where field like '%term' query in a relational datastore)

 #### Mandatory